All Episodes

 I guarantee you the Clintons are doing push-polling.

-I guarantee if any of this is going on, it's a Clinton campaign doing it.
+I guarantee you if any of this is going on, it's a Clinton campaign doing it.

 They always, this is a Clinton technique, accuse your opponents of what you are at present doing.

-But well, there were dirty tricks going on, Tom, and you know we couldn't uh really couldn't compete against the dirty tricks out there.
+Well, there were dirty tricks going on, Tom, and, you know, we couldn't really compete against the dirty tricks out there.

 Obama's team was push-polling my supporters and putting negative thoughts in their heads.